-3. Now, open the corresponding cloud service in your browser, login and search for the database you just created.
+3. Now, open your chosen cloud service in your browser, log in and search for the database you just created.
 Password Depot will automatically create its own path and we recommend using this path for storing your databases but not to create the path manually since this may lead to access problems.
 If you have already stored other databases to the cloud and used another directory, please drag or copy them to the default directory Password Depot just created itself.
 You can do this in your browser.

 5. That's it!
 You have now stored your databases to the cloud and can use and open them on different devices.

 Accessing the same databases from the smartphone or tablet

 If you would also like to open your database on your Android device, for example, please make sure first to download and install the Password Depot app for Android on your smartphone or tablet.
 Afterwards, please proceed as follows:

 - Launch the app and select Open DB Manager from the welcome menu.

 - In the toolbar, click on the down arrow located next to the option Device and select the desired cloud service, e.g. the Dropbox as mentioned in our first example.

 - Next, click Connect to Dropbox and allow Password Depot for Android to also access your Dropbox on your smartphone.

 Done!
 You can see all databases you created on your computer before or copied to the correct location/folder in your browser manually.
 You can now access those databases either from your computer or smartphone/tablet.

 Note: No matter which device you use for accessing your cloud database, changes will always be uploaded to the cloud directly.
 This means that your database is always updated in real time and you can always make sure to access the latest version of your file no matter which device you will use next to open your database.